 This award recognises alumni who are forward-thinking leaders in their industry, profession, field of research or area of expertise.
 The award celebrates the visionary and the daring, across any field.
 This award might acknowledge sustainability and technology, elements of design and architecture and creative new ideas for an industry.

-Public and Community Service
+Social Impact and Service

 This award recognises the personal contributions of alumni who, through service or philanthropy, improve the lives of those in need.
 This award also seeks to recognise the significant involvement of our alumni in projects that enrich local or international communities through activities such as volunteering, philanthropy and service to the community.

 How to nominate